SyedIkram/SyedIkram/README.md

 ### Hello Coders, This is Ikram 👋
+## Data Scientist with 3+ years of software engineering experience, and extensive exposure to Big Data Analytics.

 <!--
 **SyedIkram/SyedIkram** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.